sumitkar02/Student-Grade-Management-System/README.md

-Student Grade Management System – C# Console Application 🎓 📋 Project Overview
+Student Grade Management System – C# Console Application 🎓

+This is a beginner-level project completed as part of my learning journey.
+This project is for learning purposes only.
+Please do not copy without attribution.

+📋 Project Overview
 This is a simple console-based Student Grade Management System built using C#.
 The application allows users to add student records, assign grades, calculate average grades, and display all student data efficiently.